 Daniel F. Runde

-Earlier, Mr. Runde was director of the Office of Global Development Alliances at the U.S. Agency for International Development (USAID).
-He led the initiative by providing training, networks, staff, funds, and advice to establish and strengthen alliances, while personally consulting to 15 USAID missions in Latin America, the Middle East, and Africa.
-His efforts leveraged $4.8 billion through 100 direct alliances and 300 others through training and technical assistance.
-Mr. Runde began his career in financial services at Alex.
-Brown & Sons, Inc., in Baltimore and worked for both CitiBank and BankBoston in Buenos Aires, Argentina.
-He received an M.P.P. from the Kennedy School of Government at Harvard University and holds a B.A., cum laude, from Dartmouth College.
+Previously, Mr. Runde held senior leadership roles at the International Finance Corporation (IFC).
+From 2005 to 2007, he was director of the Office of Global Development Alliances (GDA) at the U.S. Agency for International Development (USAID), and he led the GDA partnership initiative by providing training, networks, staff, funds, and advice to establish and strengthen public-private partnerships.
+His efforts at USAID leveraged $4.8 billion through 100 direct alliances and 300 others through training and technical assistance.

 Mr. Runde is the chairman of the Advisory Committee on Voluntary Foreign Aid (ACVFA) and serves on the board of the International Foundation for Electoral Systems (IFES), the Millennium Challenge Corporation (MCC) Advisory Council, and the Ashesi University Foundation (a private university located in Accra, Ghana).
 Mr. Runde is a regular contributor to The Hill and hosts a podcast series, Building the Future with Dan Runde: Freedom, Prosperity, & Foreign Policy.